benwoody/rSplunk/README.txt

 == REQUIREMENTS:

-install splunk gem
+Access to a working Splunk environment.

 == INSTALL:

-git clone git@corptpsupport01:ben.woodall/tpsplunk.git

-Once the repo is cloned to your machine:

-gem install tpsplunk/pkg/splunk-xxx.gem
+gem install rsplunk

 == Upcoming Features:
 * As of now, receiving tokens is the only function
 * Full search capabilities are on the horizon

-== Contributing to tPsplunk
+== Contributing to rSplunk

 * Start a feature/bugfix branch.
 * Commit and push until you are happy with your contribution.